CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE SUSQUEHANNA CONFERENCE OF THE UNITED METHODIST CHURCH

 Brief History:

-Bell’s 1891 History of Northumberland County, page 747: “Zion Church, Lutheran and Reformed, Herndon, was originally erected as a union place of worship, but ultimately came into the exclusive possession of the Methodist society.
+Following a tent revival in the fall of 1878, the cornerstone for a church building was laid April 27, 1879, and the building was dedicated September 28, 1879.
+Bell’s 1891 History of Northumberland County, page 747, states the following.
+“Zion Church, Lutheran and Reformed, Herndon, was originally erected as a union place of worship, but ultimately came into the exclusive possession of the Methodist society.
 In the spring of 1887 it was purchased by the Lutheran and Reformed congregations, of which it has since been the joint property.

 Final disposition: